In a nutshell…

 - Elimination of anti-nutrients: anti-nutrients interfere with the absorption of nutrients.
 Phytic acid, for example, which is found in legumes and seeds, binds minerals such as iron and zinc, reducing their absorption when eaten.
 But phytic acid can be broken down during fermentation, so the minerals become available.
 Fermented Foods

 So, what does eating fermented foods mean for your health?
 It means improved bowel health, protection against disease, and enhanced immune function.

 What fermented foods can I incorporate into my diet?

 You can ferment food on your own, or buy it.
 Most health food stores have a variety of fermented food for sale and that’s usually what I do—buy it.
 But I’m looking forward to mastering the process of fermenting too.
-Because I hear it’s actually not that hard.

 Some fermented foods you can buy include: